 - ROs cannot conduct or hire others to conduct commercial promotions in Vietnam

 - ROs cannot involve in any profit-generating activities in Vietnam

-- ROs cannot involve in contracts at any stages including negotiation, signing or entering into new contracts (except for renting or purchasing an office, buying equipment, hiring employees and opening a bank account)
+- ROs cannot involve in contracts at any stage including negotiation, signing, or entering into new contracts (except for renting or purchasing an office, buying equipment, hiring employees, and opening a bank account)

 As stated in Decree No. 07/2016/ND-CP and Vietnam Commercial Law No. 36/2005/QH11, ROs have to: